 - The Foundation Fighting Blindness has local chapters across the United States; joining a chapter is a great way to meet other people and families with inherited retinal diseases and find support and information on local resources.

-- The My Retina Tracker panel includes excellent coverage of difficult-to-sequence regions including RPGR ORF15, high resolution CNV detection and disease-causing deep intronic variants – giving your patient the best chance at a molecular diagnosis.
+- The My Retina Tracker panel includes excellent coverage of difficult-to-sequence regions including RPGR ORF15, analysis of the entire mitochondrial genome, high resolution CNV detection and disease-causing deep intronic variants – giving your patient the best chance at a molecular diagnosis.

 Easy ordering online through our online portal Nucleus